gla-rad/eNav-Eureka/docker/overview.md

-Apart from its primary operation, the “Eureka” service is also able to provide extensive monitoring on the internal architecture components through the introduction of the Spring Boot Admin1 web interface.
+Apart from its primary operation, the “Eureka” service is also able to provide extensive monitoring on the internal architecture components through the introduction of the Spring Boot Admin web interface.
 This is a separate module that uses the Springboot actuator monitoring endpoints (if available) to display all the relevant information in a single location.
 It is noted that the actuator endpoints can be individually enabled for each of the involved microservices,